owncloud/web/getting-started.md

 - `options.previewFileExtensions` Specifies which filetypes will be previewed in the ui.
 For example to only preview jpg and txt files set this option to `["jpg", "txt"]`.
 - `options.disableFeedbackLink` Set this option to `true` to disable the feedback link in the topbar.
 Keeping it enabled (value `false` or absence of the option) allows ownCloud to get feedback from your user base through a dedicated survey website.
+- `options.sharingRecipientsPerPage` Sets the amount of users shown as recipients in the dropdown when sharing resources.
+Default amount is 200.

 ## Setting up backend and running